rust-gamedev/rust-gamedev.github.io/content/news/045/index.md

 - improved mouse lock on browsers
 - Simplified code related to state synchronization

-- Important gameplay changes and bug fixes
+- significant gameplay changes and bug fixes

 They are currecntly working on universe generation alghoritms for version 8.0